 The goal for each film is to inspire and encourage underrepresented students such as, Girls, African American and Hispanic boys & girls, and other people of color, to study these fields and pursue them as a career.
 They can also be from underrepresented countries like Pakistan, where women are not expected or encouraged to enter S.T.E.M. or S.T.E.A.M. fields.
 Here are some example ads, https://youtu.be/sucKTktHYA8 and https://youtu.be/u5axnIY7rHo

 *Please Note - this festival is a PRIVATE Screening - and is part of a school program for the children of that school, and will not be open to the general public.
 Due to strict school policy, filmmakers will not be allowed at the screenings.
 Students who happen to attend the school that is having the KWS festival will definitely be allowed to attend.

 Here's a short list of the guidelines:

-2. Length of film short is a Maximum of 7 minutes WITHOUT Credits! (no minimum time)
+2. Length of film short is a Maximum of 15 minutes WITH Credits! (minimum time of 3 min)

 And credits should be 1 Minute or Less!

 3. There is NO AGE Requirement for filmmakers, you can be ANY age!
 Adult filmmakers

 have the option to work with children to create this film, (behind the camera!!)
 If the

 filmmaker is a minor (under 18), or is working with a minor to create the film , they